SquitchYT/Tess/README.md

 ## Getting started

-You want to contribute in Tess, find a simple task to help us with this project.
+If you want to contribute to Tess, find a simple task to help us with this project.

-* You've found a mistake in documentations, code or in the wiki, let us know by opening an [issue](https://github.com/SquitchYT/Tess/issues).
+* If you've found a mistake in documentation, sources, or the wiki, let us know by opening an [issue](https://github.com/SquitchYT/Tess/issues).
-* You've an amazing feature idea, simply post your suggestion by creating an issue too.
+* You've got an amazing feature idea; simply post your suggestion by creating an issue too.
-* You want to help us close an issue, implementing a feature or something else related to code, follow the guide below.
+* You want to help us close an issue, implement a feature, or do something else related to code, follow the guide below.

 *Please, search for a similar issue before creating a new one.*